aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-rows-and-columns/setting-column-width-or-row-height/_index.md

 ## **How to Set Column Width**
 To set the width of a column using Aspose.Cells.GridDesktop:

-1. Access a worksheet.
+1. Access the worksheet.
-1. Access the column you want to change the width of.
+2. Access the column whose width you want to change.
-1. Set the column width.
+3. Set the column width.

 {{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithRowsandColumns-SettingColumnWidthAndRowHeight-SetColumnWidth.cs" >}}

 ## **How to Set Row Height**
 To set the height of a row using Aspose.Cells.GridDesktop, please follow the steps below:

-1. Access any desired worksheet.
+1. Access the worksheet.
-1. Access the row you want to change the height of.
+2. Access the row whose height you want to change.
-1. Set the row height.
+3. Set the row height.

 {{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithRowsandColumns-SettingColumnWidthAndRowHeight-SetRowHeight.cs" >}}